-Seagate’s Corporate Values reflect our longstanding commitment to the highest standards of ethical behaviour.
+Seagate's Corporate Values reflect our long-standing commitment to the highest standards of ethical behavior.

-Upholding our values and maintaining our integrity is everyone’s responsibility at Seagate.
-Speak up if you are aware of an illegal or unethical situation in the workplace.
-Talk to your supervisor or HR representative immediately.
+Upholding our values and maintaining our integrity is everyone's responsibility at Seagate.
+Speak up if you're aware of an illegal or unethical situation in the workplace.
+Talk with your supervisor or HR representative immediately.
 Or call the toll-free Ethics Helpline to report any of the following violations:

 - Any violation of the law, including theft or fraud

 The Helpline is always available and always confidential.
 Don't wait to make the right call.

 From outside the United States, use AT&T Direct Access Numbers to establish a US connection, then dial 1-800-968-4925.